vin-ce/digital-garden-notes/live/E - Everything that functions is a system or a parameter.md

-# Everything that functions is a system or a parameter

 Everything that functions is either a [[D - System|system]] or a [[D - Parameter|parameter]] that operates on [[D - Inputs and Outputs|inputs and outputs]].

 The data used to communicate between the systems/ parameters can be [[D - Element|elements]] or a [[D - Function|functions]].
 Elements form units when the elements are tightly coupled through how the relate to/ worth with one another.
 Units are in and of themselves systems too.